Inductive constructions for frameworks on a two-dimensional fixed torus: Generating minimally rigid frameworks on

-In Case 1, consider the graph on the vertices $\{v_0, v_{i_1}, v_{i_2}, v_{i_3}\}$ with all of the candidate edges (see Figure \ref{fig:proofOfReverseEdgeSplit}).
-This has $|E| = 2|V| - 2$.
+We now have two cases depending on whether the vertices $v_{i_1}, v_{i_2}$ and $v_{i_3}$ are distinct or not.
+If $v_{i_1}, v_{i_2}$ and $v_{i_3}$ are distinct, consider the graph on the vertices $\{v_0, v_{i_1}, v_{i_2}, v_{i_3}\}$ with all of the candidate edges (see Figure \ref{fig:proofOfReverseEdgeSplit}).
+This is $(2, 2)$-tight.
 Note that the net gain on any closed path in the graph is $(0,0)$, and hence this graph is $T$-gain equivalent to a graph with all gains identically zero.
-By Lemma \ref{prop:zeroGains} and Theorem \ref{thm:TgainsPreserveRigidity}, this graph is dependent.
+By Proposition \ref{prop:zeroGains} and Theorem \ref{thm:TgainsPreserveRigidity}, this graph is dependent.

 \begin{verse} \end{verse}

 Therefore, we have Scaling and substituting the expressions above, we obtain